-We will consider the work undertaken by the Best Value Group and savings identified.
 We will review the financial plans in place, including the scenarios set out, the governance of the plans and regular reporting on future financial scenarios.
-We will consider workforce planning arrangements that support the service delivery model and how these are aligned with financial plans.
 We will assess the progress made by the Board in developing financially sustainable operating plans that continue to support the delivery of the Board's statutory functions and strategic objectives.